-A dog experiencing dog bladder stones pain can be very challenging and painful.
+Experiencing pain from dog bladder stones can be very challenging and painful for your pup.

 Rover has been acting strangely on your morning walks.